seamusdemora/PiFormulae/UseGitOnRPiToGitHub.md

 From August 13, 2021, GitHub no longer accepts account passwords when authenticating Git operations.
 There are [several methods](https://docs.github.com/en/authentication) that may be used for authentication, but for RPi - especially for *headless* RPi - SSH authentication may be the simplest.

 In this case, RPi is the client, and GitHub is the server.
 SSH key generation is done on the *client*, and the process is the same as setting up RPi as an SSH server - except that the roles are reversed.
-The procedure is straightforward; 4 steps from start to finish:
+The procedure is straightforward until Step 4; after that you're screwed if you don't know about Step 5!:

 ##### 1. SSH Key Generation on the RPi: